Stop Asking Me Questions

 She explained that girls want to date someone with a plan, someone who's got it together and is capable of leading.

-I’ve learned since that when a woman asks, “Do you like the red dress or the blue dress?” she wants an answer.
-Responding with “either is fine,” or "I like them both," makes her think you’re uncaring.
+Since then, I’ve learned that when a woman asks, “Do you like the red dress or the blue dress?”
+She wants you to care enough to answer.
+Responding with “either is fine” or “I like them both” makes her think you’re dismissive or not interested in how she looks.

-(When my wife asks, “What do you think of that woman’s hat?”
-I always answer, “What woman?”)
+(When my wife asks me, “What do you think of that woman’s dress?”
+I always answer, “What woman?”
+I'm a smart man.)

 What does this have to do with writing fiction?

 Everything.
-Writing stories and living life are very nearly the same.
+Writing stories and living life are the same.

-Your readers, just like the girls you date, want answers, not questions.
-Your readers want to be told how to feel and what to think.
+Your readers, like the girls you date, want answers, not questions.
+They want to be told how to feel and what to think.
 They want to be encouraged, not questioned.

 The world is full of givers and takers.
 Our readers are the takers, and we, the authors, are the givers.
-We’re happy to provide our readers with the vision and inspiration they crave.
-If your narrator or your characters ask too many rhetorical questions, your readers may end up feeling let down or even abandoned.
+We provide our readers with the vision and inspiration they so desperately need.
+If your characters ask too many rhetorical questions, your readers may feel disappointed or abandoned.

 For example, which of the two excerpts would you prefer reading in a story: